Proto-Austronesian language: Word order

 Proto-Austronesian is a verb-initial language (including VSO and VOS word orders), as most Formosan languages, all Philippine languages, some Bornean languages, all Austronesian dialects of Madagascar, and all Polynesian languages are verb-initial.
 However, most Austronesian (many of which are Oceanic) languages of Indonesia, New Guinea, New Caledonia, Vanuatu, the Solomon Islands, and Micronesia are SVO, or verb-medial, languages.
 SOV, or verb-final, word order is considered to be typologically unusual for Austronesian languages, and is only found in various Austronesian languages of New Guinea and to a more limited extent, the Solomon Islands.
 This is because SOV word order is very common in the non-Austronesian Papuan languages.

 Voice system

 The Austronesian languages of Taiwan, Borneo, Madagascar and the Philippines are also well known for their unusual morphosyntactic alignment, which is known as the symmetrical voice (also known as the Austronesian alignment).
 This alignment was also present in the Proto-Austronesian language.
 Unlike Proto-Austronesian, however, Proto-Oceanic syntax does not make use of the focus morphology present in Austronesian-aligned languages such as the Philippine languages.
 In the Polynesian languages, verbal morphology is relatively simple, while the main unit in a sentence is the phrase rather than the word.

-Below is a table of John Wolff's Proto-Austronesian voice system from Blust (2009:433).
+Below is a table of John Wolff's Proto-Austronesian voice system as cited in Blust (2013).
 Wolff's "four-voice" system was derived from evidence in various Formosan and Philippine languages.